michael-milette/moodle-filter_filtercodes/README.md

 IMPORTANT: This STABLE release has been tested on many Moodle sites.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).

-HOWEVER: Some tags are indicated in this documentation as ALPHA may still require some development and are not guarantied to be implementaed or implemented in the same way in future releases.
+HOWEVER: There may be some tags identified as ALPHA in this documentation.
+These may still require some development and are not guarantied to be implementaed or implemented in the same way in future releases.
 Please let us know if you think they are useful if they work for you or what changes you might like to see.

 [(Back to top)](#table-of-contents)